Policy & Process Advisor Contact Information

 Below is some general information on what a student can expect going through the student

-and support you in the process, their information can be found in the Hearing Advisor Contact Information .
+and support you, their information can be found in the Policy and Process Advisor Contact Information .

 - Student receives a Conduct Meeting Notice to discuss what happened.
 This letter will

 be e-mailed to the student's WCU e-mail account and includes: